cyberbotics/webots-doc/reference/physics.md

 pointing to an upper `Solid` or just before the highest ancestor without `Physics` node.
 This way modelling a rigid assembly of `Solid`s won't hurt physics simulation speed even if it aggregates numerous components.

+> **note**: When solid merging applies, only the highest ancestor of the rigid assembly has a body (a non null `dBodyID` in ODE terms) which holds the physical properties of the assembly.
+This may impact the way you design a `physics plugin`s.

 When designing the robot tree structure, there is one important rule to remember about the `Physics` nodes: *If a Solid node has a parent and a child with a